 US dollars are accepted throughout Costa Rica almost as commonly as Costa Rican colones and dollars are dispensed right from the ATMs at no additional charge.

 Smoking is not common but we were surprised that in Costa Rica until May 2012 you could still light up on buses, at work, in restaurants, etc. though all neighboring Central American countries had long since banned all indoor smoking.

-Costa Rica is not known for its cuisine but chifrijo (left) is a delicious stand out.
-Created in San Jose, chifrijo is a bowl of white rice with red beans, a bit of tangy broth, chopped onion and tomoto, cubed pork, a squeeze of lemon and chicharon (fried pork skin) sprinkled on top. up on top.
+Costa Rica is not known for its cuisine (yet) but chifrijo (left) is a delicious stand out.
+Created in San José, chifrijo is a bowl of white rice with red beans, a bit of tangy broth, chopped onion and tomoto, cubed pork, a squeeze of lemon and, chicharron (fried pork skin) sprinkled on top.
 We had excellent chifrijo near Playa Jacó and in Cahuita.

-The Costa Rican President until 2014 was a woman.
+Until 2014, the Costa Rican President was a woman.
 Her last name is Chinchila.

 Foreigners pay US$10 per person to enter Costa Rican national parks.
-If you’re planning on visiting a few parks consider getting an Amigos de los Parques Nacionales pass which is good at 12 national parks including Poás (pictured below), Tortuguero and Corcovado (check the list to make sure the parks you want to visit are covered).
+If you’re planning on visiting a few parks consider getting an Amigos de los Parques Nacionales pass which is good at 12 national parks including Poás National Park, Tortuguero National Park and Corcovado National Park (check the list to make sure the parks you want to visit are covered).
 Choose from passes that are valid for up to 14 days (US$40) or for 14 days or more (US$100).
 Card holders also get 20-50% discounts at select hotels and attractions.